rkukuh/web-developer-shortcut/README.md

 [CSS3 Tutorial by W3Schools](https://www.w3schools.com/css/css3_intro.asp)

 ### UI Frameworks
-_Mastering only one first, then you can continue to learn the others_
+_Mastering one at a time, then you can continue to learn the others_
 * [Bootstrap](http://getbootstrap.com)
 * [Foundation](http://foundation.zurb.com)
 * [Material Design by Google](https://getmdl.io)